 - Obtain new credit cards in your name, but have them sent to the thief.
 They will then use the credit card until the fraud is detected.

-2. Sign up for services, particularly cell phone service in your name.
+- Sign up for services — like a cell phone — in your name.

-  Experts agree that the most effective preventative measure is to check your free credit report regularly and try a

-  monitoring service that immediately notifies you whenever there is a suspicious credit activity.
-This is the fastest way

-  to spot when someone has obtained your confidential information and is trying to commit fraud.
+Experts agree that the most effective preventative measure is to check your free credit report regularly and try a monitoring service that immediately notifies you whenever there is a suspicious credit activity.
+This is the fastest way to spot when someone has obtained your confidential information and is trying to commit fraud.

 Identity protection companies ofter the following services: